BogdanCatalin-Iacob/FikaSnap/README.md

     * #### Setting up local environment
         1. Open project in a text editor or IDE.
-        2. Createa an `env.py` file.
+        2. Create an `env.py` file.
 It needs to contain the following:
             * DATABASE_URL - this can be obtained from the db host of your choice.
             * SECRET_KEY - This django secretkey for the app.
 It can be anything you like or use the [django secret key generator](https://djecrety.ir/)
             * CLOUDINARY_URL = This can be obtained from [Cloudinary](https://cloudinary.com)